Few executives will admit it’s too much trouble to Set Clear Expectations, even for their direct reports

 This allows you to follow up BEFORE the deadline to make sure things are on track and if not, to re-negotiate the deadline so everyone can succeed.

-If you’re only tracking deadlines, you’re likely to catch up to it a little too late to help.
+If you’re only tracking deadlines, you’re likely to catch up to it too late to help.

-If this is too much trouble … the climb will be steep!
+If this is all too much trouble … the climb will be steep!

 When it comes to achieving Accountability within your organization, there is no substitute for SETTING CLEAR EXPECTATIONS.